MSX: History

 Maeda requested Nishi to assist with the development.
-They were already close each other.
-When they met at a seminar held by NEC, they noticed both were from Kobe and had graduated the same university.
+They were already close to each other.
+When they met at a seminar held by NEC, they noticed both were from Kobe and had graduated from the same university.
 They often talked to each other about home computers.
 At the same time, Spectravideo contacted Microsoft in order to obtain software for their new home computer.
 Nishi went to Hong Kong to meet with Spectravideo, and suggested some improvements to its prototype.
 Spectravideo's president, Harry Fox, was willing to accept Nishi's proposals.
 Nishi conceived to create a unified standard based on its machine, and Maeda agreed with his idea.
 Nishi wanted to involve Panasonic and Sony in the development of home computers.
 While they were competing for videotape formats, Nobuyuki Idei of Sony accepted his proposal.
 Idei thought Sony should cooperate with Panasonic on its development because the SMC-70, Sony's first personal computer, faced difficulty in the market when Sony started their computer business.
 Maeda also wanted to invite NEC, but NEC chose to go its own way.